alexarne/Convex-Polygon-Collisions/README.md

 * **Chain Collisions**

     One polygon may be pushed into another, causing a chain reaction.
 The solution is then that we have to redo our collision checks if a polygon was moved, which can be simplified to checking only if the moved polygon collides with any polygons.
-The initial implementation resulted in occasional stack overflows due to checking polygons back and forth.
-This is believed to have been caused by floating point imprecision where, although a collision was resolved, it may be found that it still overlaps the other polygon in another iteration.
+The initial implementation resulted in occasional stack overflows due to checking polygons back and forth infinitely many times.
+This is believed to have been caused by floating point imprecisions where, although a collision was resolved, it may be found that it still overlaps the other polygon in another iteration.
 Therefore, we displace the polygon by a little more than what has been calculated.
+Of course, this is not a scientific solution and stack overflows may still occur, but that has not happened during my own testing.

+* **Text**

+    Text

+## Known Bugs

+* If a polygon is pushed by another polygon into two non-pushable polygons, a stack overflow will occur and the polygon will be placed incorrectly.
+This is caused by the inability for the collision resolution to "collaborate" between two polygons and, as a result, the polygon is only displaced so that it no longer collides with the first polygon, which will happen back and forth.

+## Final Words